Elections in Switzerland: Background

-The Council of States (Ständerat/Conseil des Etats/Consiglio degli Stati/Cussegl dals Stadis) has 46 members, elected for four years in 20 two-seat (for full cantons) and 6 single-seat (for half-cantons) constituencies.
+The Council of States (German: Ständerat; French: Conseil des Etats; Italian: Consiglio degli Statil Romansh: Cussegl dals Stadis) has 46 members, elected for four years in 20 two-seat (for full cantons) and 6 single-seat (for half-cantons) constituencies.

 Under the Swiss Federal Constitution, the mode of election to the Council of States is left to the cantons, the provision being that it must be a democratic method.
 All cantons now provide for the councilors to be chosen by popular election, although historically it was typically the cantons' legislatures that elected representatives to Bern.

 Despite this freedom the Constitution provides the cantons, with the exception of the cantons of Neuchâtel and Jura (which use proportional representation to elect their councilors), councilors are elected through an up to two-round system of voting.
 In the first round of voting, candidates must obtain an absolute majority of the vote in order to be elected.
 If no candidate receives an absolute majority in the first round of voting then a second round is held in which a simple plurality is sufficient to be elected.
 The top two finishing candidates in the second round are elected.

 One of the members of the Federal Council assumes the honorific title of President of the Confederation for a one-year term.

 Elections to the National Council conclude on the penultimate Sunday of October.
 In most cantons, the first round of the election for the Council of States is held alongside the National Council election, while runoff stages are held 3 to 6 weeks later.
 The new Federal Assembly takes office at the start of the following year.

 Switzerland has a multi-party system with numerous parties.
 A highly unique characteristic of Switzerland is that all executives, from the federal level to even the smallest town at the municipal level, are led by a collective body of individuals (versus a single President or Prime Minister as in other countries).
 These executives often include members from several political parties.